 Bug Syllable Sort!
 Glue the bug cards on green popsicle sticks and make little grass cups (fill with dried peas) for a fun buggy syllable game.
 Students count out the number of syllables in the word and stick it in the matching cup.

 Bug Writing Table!
-If your students LOVE legos as much as mine do, they will LOVE building words with letter legos (Lakeshore).
+If your students LOVE legos as much as mine do, they will LOVE building words with letter legos from Lakeshore Learning.
 I always try to put something new or a new writing tool at the writing table to keep it exciting.
-These insect word cards are just the best because they have real photographs of bugs on them!
+These insect word cards are the best because they have real photographs of bugs on them!
 The green bucket has insect fine motor strips which students can trace or cut for some fun fine motor work.

 Bug Sensory Table!
-Fill the sensory table with black beans, real dirt, or rubber mulch (Lows has it) for your bug theme!
-Then add bug counters, worms, plastic jars, tiny shovels or rakes, fake leaves, and handy scoops.
+Fill the sensory table with black beans, real dirt or rubber mulch (Lowes has it) for your bug theme!
+Then add bug counters, worms, plastic jars, tiny shovels or rakes, fake leaves and handy scoops.

 Bug Science!
-There are many insects you can bring into your classroom for an insect theme like ants, ladybugs, or butterflies.
-Bringing real insects in the classroom give students the opportunity to observe the insects closely from how they move, to what they eat, and even observe parts of the lifecycle of the insect.
-I typically only do one live insect each year but Place plastic insects, life cycle posters, parts of the insect posters, books, vocabulary cards, magnifying glasses, and discovery pages at the table.
+There are many insects you can bring into your classroom for an insect theme like ants, ladybugs or butterflies.
+Bringing live insects in the classroom gives students the opportunity to observe the insects closely from how they move, to what they eat and even observe parts of the life cycle of the insect.
+I typically only do one live insect each year in my classroom.
+You can build on the bug science theme by placing plastic insects, life cycle posters, parts of the insect posters, books, vocabulary cards, magnifying glasses and discovery pages at the table.

-Since insects are so tiny, for small group I will place the insect on the floor for students to observe.
-They lay on their bellies to observe the insect while the share what they notice, see, and wonder.
+Insects are so tiny and may be difficult to see.
+No problem!
+During small group time, I will place the insect habitat on the floor for students to observe.
+They lay on their bellies to observe the insect while the share what they notice, see and wonder.
 Then they draw something they observed just like real scientists!

-I hope I helped you pack your lesson plans full with tons of engaging insect activities for your little learners!
+I hope you have found many exciting ideas to pack your lesson plans full of tons of engaging insect activities for your little learners!
 If you want all the Insect Math and Literacy Centers, you can grab them HERE from my TPT store!

-If you want the All About Insect or All About Butterflies, click the covers below and it will take you right to my TPT store!
-They are both packed tons of real photographs, vocabulary cards, posters, anchor charts, activities, parent note, and teacher pages with photos of the units in action to help you set it up in your classroom!
+If you want the All About Insect or All About Butterflies, click the covers below, and it will take you right to my TPT store!
+They are both packed tons of real photographs, vocabulary cards, posters, anchor charts, activities, parent note and teacher pages with photos of the units in action to help you set up your classroom!